maxgrafik/homebridge-storeroom/README.md

 ## Why on earth ...

-I know automation shortcuts will look like crap and things can get pretty complicated using this method.
-But unfortunately HomeKit does not provide a way to store arbitrary data for later use.
-Some people use dummy switches to achieve similar things, but you may end up having a lot of these littering around in some kind of dummy room.
+Unfortunately HomeKit does not provide a way to store arbitrary data for later use.
+Some people use dummy switches to save state and achieve similar things, but you may end up having a lot of these littering around in some kind of dummy room.

 For personal shortcuts you may store your data in iCloud (which is a lot easier), but automation shortcuts in the Home app only have limited possibilities.
 That's why.